zpb4/syn-forecast_stochastic/README.md

 The workflow described below utilizes code (stored in this repository and archived via formal releases at link below) and data (stored in Zenodo repository) to:
 1. Generate synthetic hydrology for Lake Oroville (Location ID: YRS, Site ID: ORDC1) from 1000-year hydrologic sequences developed from SWG simulations and a process-based hydrologic model (SAC-SMA).
-The synthetic hydrology process is stochastic and generates a total of 100 samples that are used in various parts of the analysis _Note: The SWG and SAC-SMA models were developed in previous work and described in the draft manuscript_
+The synthetic hydrology process is stochastic watershed modeling (SWM) procedure and generates a total of 100 samples that are used in various parts of the analysis _Note: The SWG and SAC-SMA models were developed in previous work and described in the draft manuscript_
 2. Fit and generate synthetic forecasts for Lake Oroville against multiple samples of the synthetic hydrologic sequences
 3. Post-process the synthetic forecasts to impart differing degrees of skill modification
 4. Train a FIRO model to various combinations of synthetic hydrology and forecasts